bmcdorman/mcdorman.io/src/data/roles/kipr-board-member/description.md

-Helping guide the mission and executive direction of KIPR, a 501(c)(3) nonprofit, that runs the international Botball Educational Robotics Program, Junior Botball Challenge, and other STEM programs for K-12 educators and students, with particular focus on underserved communities.
+Helping guide the mission and executive direction of KIPR, a 501(c)(3) nonprofit that runs the international Botball Educational Robotics Program, Junior Botball Challenge, and other STEM programs for K-12 educators and students, with particular focus on underserved communities.